mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate-properties-pages-windows.md

    };
    ```

-5. See the "*Virtual method changes*" section above for a list of virtual methods that will need to be modified for Rhino 6.
+  5. See the [Virtual method changes](#migrating-crhinooptionsdialogpage-derived-pages) section above for a list of virtual methods that will need to be modified for Rhino 6.

 ### CPP Implementation file changes